-Study support and (binding)

-recommendation on the continuation of studies
+Paragraph 7 - Study support and (binding) recommendation on the continuation of studies

-Article 26 Study support and Monitoring of student progress
+Article 26 - Study support and Monitoring of student progress

 - 1. The Dean is responsible for providing individual study supervision to students registered for the degree programme, partly for their orientation towards potential study options within and outside the degree programme.
-The Dean will also ensure that effective support and supervision is provided to students in making choices related to their studies. - The examination and study programme applying to each student is documented in the education registration system (Osiris). - 3.
-The Student Administration is responsible for ensuring that all students are able to review and check their results in the education registration system (Osiris).
+The Dean will also ensure that effective support and supervision is provided to students in making choices related to their studies. - 2.
+The examination and study programme applying to each student is documented in the education information system Osiris. - 3.
+The Student Administration is responsible for ensuring that all students are able to review and check their results in the education information system Osiris student-information system.